 Nothing in the world has remained devoid of multimedia.
 From healthcare to business, everything has absorbed different media cues.
 Similarly, today’s education system requires high media richness in communication.
 Therefore, it must incorporate appropriate interactive tools and resources.
 Educationists introduced VAK learning methods in 1920 for dyslexic children.
 However, it soon became an industry norm and widely accepted across the world.

 VAK methods provide a highly immersive teaching style, enabling teachers to nourish students’ learning across several senses.
 More senses involved in studying something means better understanding and longer retention.
 Presentations, informative videos, interactive art, and visits to renowned places help students grasp various concepts.
+Activities, particularly, virtual social emotional learning activities, are powerful learning tools.

 It also allows learners to choose their preferred mode of learning.
 Traditional teaching styles don’t expose students to media-rich pedagogies.
 Therefore, they never realize how they can enhance their learning through these platforms.